opnfv/promise/requirements/04-gap.rst

 * Data Model driven management of Resource Providers
 * Based on Stormify Framework and implemented as per the OPNFV Promise requirements
-* Data Models are auto generated and RESTFul API code from YANG schema
+* Data Models are auto generated and RESTful API code from YANG schema
 * Currently planned key services include Resource Capacity Management Service and Resource Reservation Service
 * List of YANG schemas for Promise project is attached in the Appendix